ssc-sp/biodata-pipeline-eval/README.md

 ## **Takeaways**

-- Databricks provides an interface closer to cluster ressources allowing users to make full use of resources easier (with the use of Spark).
-On the other hand, Databricks
+- Databricks provides an interface closer to cluster ressources allowing users to make better use of resources (with the use of Spark).
+On the other hand, Databricks provides less control over custom images, requiring the need of an admin to create custom images
+- Kubeflow (platform used by StatCan AAW) provides a JupyterLab interface which allows for the creation of custom conda environments and allows users to run notebooks directly within those environments.
+This is very valuable in a scientific environment.
+On the other hand, in order to fully use the computational resources of this environment, users need to use the pipeline feature of Kubeflow, which is poorly documented and has a high learning curve (compared to Spark).

 ## **QIIME2**